JeremyVsquared/ISLR/Notes/evaluation_metrics.md

 # k-Fold Cross-Validation

 This method involves segmenting the data where each of $k$ segments is used as a validation set and the errors for each are averaged.
 This method permits the use of 100% of the data for training while still performing cross-validation.
+Analysis has shown that using $k > 10$ segments is unnecessary.

+# Bootstrap Sampling

+_Bootstrap sampling_ is a method of artificially increasing a dataset without collecting more observations.
+Functionally, it is repeatedly and randomly sampling from the dataset without consideration for whether or not a given observation has already been sampled.
+For example, a given dataset of 1000 observations could be used to generate multiple datasets of 1000 observations, each of which will contain duplicate observations.
+Bootstrapping is particularly advantageous over k-Fold Cross-Validation when working with smaller datasets.